raspberrypilearning/pixel-art-unplugged/en/step_6.md

-## Challenge: Create a multi-colour picture
+## Challenge: create a multicolour picture

-At the moment your pixel art pictures are mono-tone i.e. they only use 1 colour.
+At the moment ,your pixel art pictures are monochrome, meaning they only use one colour.

-Can you create and then encode a pixel art image which has more than 1 colour.
+Can you create and then encode a pixel art image which has more than one colour?

 DESIGN - Can this hint section be in a box?
 It would be nice if we could find away of obscuring it (upside down maybe?), the code club books uses the special glasses, if not dont worry.